Conversations on Civil Justice: Do We Need an International Court of Civil Justice? Friday, October 20, 2023, 1 - 1:30 P.M. Pacific Time (Webinar)

 Berkeley Boosts: Conversations on Civil Justice — The Civil Justice Crisis in Housing Cases, Friday, April 7, 2023, 10 - 10:30 A.M.
 Pacific Time (Webinar)

 An average day in a typical housing court will see about 97% of tenants appearing without a lawyer while an average 81% of landlords have legal representation.
 What are the implications of this gross inequity for the civil justice system as a whole?
 How are courts dealing with the crisis?
 And what steps might be taken to address it?
-Please join us for a discussion of the issues with the CJRI’s Richard Jolly (Professor at Southwestern Law); John Pollock, Coordinator of the National Coalition for a Civil Right to Counsel; and Meghan Gordon, Housing Director for the East Bay Community Law Center.
+This program featured a discussion of the issues with the CJRI’s Richard Jolly (Professor at Southwestern Law); John Pollock, Coordinator of the National Coalition for a Civil Right to Counsel; and Meghan Gordon, Housing Director for the East Bay Community Law Center.

 Berkeley Boosts: Conversations on Civil Justice — Gun Liability Litigation, Friday, October 21, 2022, 10 - 10:30 A.M.
 Pacific Time (Webinar)